cmu-delphi/covidcast-indicators/nssp/README.md

 should not include critical sub-routines.

 ## Running Patches:
-A daily backup of from source in the form of csv files can be found on bigchunk-dev-02.
-Ask @minhkhul for more details.
+A daily backup of from source in the form of csv files can be found on `bigchunk-dev-02` under `/common/source_backup/nssp`.
+Talk to your sysadmin for access.

 You can also generate your own backup from source by setting up a cron job that runs the following .py every day when a pipeline outtage is going on on our side but aource api is still available:
 ```